Simon Ferry

-Simon William Ferry (born 11 January 1988) is a Scottish football coach and former player who is assistant manager for Scottish League Two club East Kilbride.
+Simon William Ferry (born 11 January 1988) is a Scottish football coach and former player who is assistant manager for Scottish League One club East Kilbride.

 Ferry started his career with Scottish Premier League club Celtic but did not play a competitive match for the first team.
-He spent the 2009–10 season on loan at Swindon Town who then signed him permanently at the end of the season.
-He then moved to Portsmouth.

-In June 2014, he joined Dundee and spent just over one year at the club before joining Peterhead.
+He spent the 2009–10 season on loan at Swindon Town, who then signed him permanently at the end of the season.
+Ferry then moved to Portsmouth.
+In June 2014, he joined Dundee and spent just over one year at the club before joining Peterhead and Broomhill.
 Ferry has played for the Scotland national under-19 football team and featured for them at the 2006 European Under-19 Championship.

 Club career

 Celtic

-Having played for the Celtic youth teams, Ferry signed a four-and-a-half-year professional contract with the club in January 2006.
+Born in Dundee, Scotland, Ferry grew up in Menzieshill and first began his football career when he joined Dundee as a schoolboy.
+Ferry said that he "was hopeless at school" and "football was only ever going for him".
+Ferry joined Celtic when he was eleven and progressed through the club’s youth teams despite facing injury setbacks.
+While progressing the youth system, Ferry showed his potential at Celtic and was dubbed Neil Lennon’s clone.
+In January 2006, he signed a four-and-a-half-year professional contract with the club.
 He was part of the team that won the Under-19 League and Cup double in 2006 and was among a number of players named, by coach Willie McStay, as likely to progress to the first team.

-A few months later Ferry made his first-team debut on a pre-season tour of Poland, playing against Wisła Kraków and Legia Warsaw.

-His professional development was curtailed by injury problems sustained in the 2006–07 season, which resulted in his missing almost three years of club football.
-He returned to the Celtic first-team squad in February 2009, and featured in a Wembley Cup match against Tottenham Hotspur on 26 July 2009.
+In Celtic’s pre–season tour of 2006, Ferry made his first-team debut on a pre-season tour of Poland, playing against Legia Warsaw and Wisła Kraków.
+However, he was curtailed by injury problems sustained in the 2006–07 season, affecting his professional development and resulted in him missing almost three years of club football.
 Ferry later told BBC Wiltshire that he feared the ongoing ankle injury would end his career.

+Ferry returned to the Celtic first-team squad in February 2009, having caught Gordon Strachan’s eye while training with the first team, alongside Ryan Conroy.
+He appeared four times in the club’s first-team squad as an unused substitute for the rest of the 2008–09 season.
+While playing for Celtic’s reserve squad, Ferry scored a volley in a 1–0 win against Rangers’ reserve squad to win the SPL reserve league title for the eighth consecutive time.
+He was featured in a Wembley Cup match against Tottenham Hotspur on 26 July 2009.